50 Worst Habits for Your Heart

 This conclusion may be linked to other factors, such as the fitness level and Body Mass Index (BMI) of the participants, which were also directly related to walking pace.
 In most cases, slow walking study participants had higher BMIs than brisk walkers participating in the study.

-The Remedy Rx: Implement an exercise routine that challenges your cardiovascular fitness.
+The Rx: Implement an exercise routine that challenges your cardiovascular fitness.
 When you get physically stronger, you may find your walking pace naturally increases.
 You could even start your daily exercise routine by practicing a faster walking pace for 30 minutes a day.

 You're a Heavy Drinker